 Hundreds of thousands march through London in stand against the far right

-Crowds gather in London for what organisers hail as the largest anti-far-right march in British history.
+Crowds gather in London for what organisers say is the largest anti-far-right march in British history.

 London, United Kingdom – Hundreds of thousands of people have marched through central London in what organisers are calling the largest ever demonstration against the far right in British history.